-Lunch is from 14.00 on in Spain, and we decided to try a restaurant near Plaza de Santa Ana as we were already in the neighbourhood – Madrileños (I count myself as one) love to try somewhere new, and this square and the surrounding streets are full of places to eat.
-The Cerveceria Alemana is a classic.
-Founded in 1904, and of course; Hemingway drank here too!
+Lunch is from 14.00 on in Spain, and we decided to try a restaurant near Plaza de Santa Ana as we were already in the neighborhood – Madrileños (I count myself as one) love to try somewhere new, and this square and the surrounding streets are full of places to eat.
+Café Central is a classic.
+They place jazz there and serve sandwiches named after famous Spanish legends.

 Have a lunchtime “menu del día”, which range from 10-15 euros and include 3 courses and a drink – you can’t go wrong.
 Indulge in the very Mediterranean “sobremesa”.
 This is where you sit for hours and hours around the lunch table, taking your time, talking and having another drink, a coffee… I always feel like I’m on holiday when I do this, even when I’m not!
 Then sit a while in the Plaza after lunch, with the imposing Hotel ME Reina Victoria on one side, (which has a fabulous roof bar) and the Teatro Español on the other, with statues of playwright Calderon de la Barca and poet Federico García Lorca in between.

-We jumped on the metro after this, and headed for El Matadero for a little look around this amazing arts centre that used to be an abattoir – I do love some creative re-purposing, and you’ll find it here in spades! – There’s always something happening, but it pays to check ahead.
+We jumped on the metro after this, and headed for CaixaForum for a little look around this amazing arts center that’s not only beautiful from the inside, but also from the outside – There’s always something happening, but it pays to check ahead.
 We had a little walk in Madrid Rio, a wonderful development that was opened in 2011 after the motorway was buried – it’s been a fabulous addition to the city, and it a great place to stroll, ride a bike and relax.
-We were also curious to check out the new shopping centre Plaza Rio 2, opened just a few days before.
-What can I say; it’s a shopping centre and as they go, a very nice one.
+We were also curious to check out the new shopping center Plaza Rio 2, opened just a few days before.
+What can I say; it’s a shopping center and as they go, a very nice one.
 The restaurants have good views over the river at least.

 Day 1: 19:00 – ???

-After the film, there’s usually a bit of a debate (in English, like the film).
-It had been a great day, but I was ready to go home, so jumped on my favourite bus, the 45, which passes most of the important museums and arts centres in Madrid; and so to bed.
+After the film, there’s usually a bit of a debate (in English, as the film).
+It had been a great day, but I was ready to go home, so jumped on my favorite bus, the 45, which passes most of the important museums and art centers in Madrid; and so to bed.

 Day 2: 09:00 – 14:00

-Crossing back and over the Paseo del Prado, I passed the Banco de España, and up Alcala to one of my favourite places, the Circulo de Bellas Artes.
-There are exhibitions on here as well as movies, concerts and classes.
+Crossing back and over the Paseo del Prado, I passed the Banco de España, and up Alcala to one of my favorite places, the Circulo de Bellas Artes.
+There are exhibitions on here as well as movies, concerts, and classes.
 I headed up to the roof (La Azotea) for some sun and a great view.
-Go during the week and you`ll be able to bag a day bed, and stay there as long as you like, listening to chill out music and relaxing.
+Go during the week and you`ll be able to bag a day bed and stay there as long as you like, listening to chill out music and relaxing.